Digital Nomad Visas: The Breakdown

 1 Month Living Expenses Breakdown in Top Nomad Destinations

-Here’s a cost of living comparison that between Thailand, Bali and Colombia
+Here’s a cost of living comparison between Thailand, Bali and Colombia

 CategoryThailand (USD)Bali (USD)Colombia (USD)Difference